elebra/Browser/README.md

-# ELEBRA WORD 2020
+# EWORD END OF SUPPORT
+## EWord Will End Support at 2020
-## Reimagine The Word Process Future
+## The Successor Of EWord is EWriter
+## Thanks For Everyone For Elebra Word Better